 The Company was incorporated in the Cayman Islands as an exempted company with limited liability and its shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The address of its registered office is Cricket Square, Hutchins Drive, P.O.
-Box 2681, Grand Cayman KY1-1111, Cayman Islands.
-The principal place of business is No. 8 Section I, Xin Hua Road, Chengdu Cross Straits Technological Industry Park, Wenjiang District, Chengdu City, Sichuan Province, People's Republic of China (the "PRC").
+Box 2681, Grand Cayman KYI-1111, Cayman Islands.
+The principal place of business in the PRC is No. 8 Section I, Xin Hua Road, Chengdu Cross Straits Technological Industry Park, Wenjiang District, Chengdu City, Sichuan Province, the People's Republic of China (the "PRC").